 Assess whether the unusual methodology causes any incremental damage, waste, or disruption of other workers — but do so without focusing too much on whether it’s a methodology you would personally choose, or even feel comfortable about.

-Then, even if you’ve seen no inherently negative consequences, you can express your opinion in a non-attacking way:
+Even if you’ve seen no inherently negative consequences, you can express your misgivings in a non-attacking way:

 “I’m concerned that this could be a problem for many people who don’t have your skill or who aren’t careful enough, and it could be unpleasant for the others around them.
 I know I couldn’t handle it; I’d make a mess all around me and end up looking like a fright — but I can see that it works for you.”